Issues With Invisalign Tracking Can Complicate Your Smile Journey

 On the other hand, you can tell if your Invisalign is tracking properly if the trays align closely with the outline of your teeth.
 Properly tracked trays feel tight on your teeth, and may even produce a degree of Invisalign pain.
 This is how you know they are working!
 While you may observe some small gaps or air pockets, these are only an indication of poor tracking if the trays feel particularly loose or move slightly when you talk or swallow.

-Causes of Poor Tracking
+What are the Causes of Poor Invisalign Tracking?

 - Your teeth need some extra help in the form of Invisalign attachments or buttons

 - You aren’t complying with Invisalign guidelines

 - Your teeth are moving ahead of schedule

 Sometimes your teeth just don’t move as quickly as your orthodontist expected.
 This is because teeth are set in bone, not stone, and some are just more stubborn than others.
 It is quite common for orthodontists to recommend Invisalign refinements or mid-course corrections when teeth aren’t tracking and the cause isn’t due to patient non-compliance.
 Before we recommend refinements or corrections, your orthodontist might try using attachments or Invisalign buttons to help your trays track properly.
 These are adhered to either your teeth or your aligners, and provide an extra bit of grip to improve fit and help move your teeth more effectively.